 There are two main ways of using wood to heat a domestic property:

 • Boilers connected to central heating and hot water systems.
 These are generally larger than 15 kW.
+Log boilers cost several times more than conventional gas or oil boilers, and wood pellet boilers are even more expensive to buy.

 Wood requires more space for storage than other fuels.
-Obviously it is necessary to obtain the wood and have room to store it.
+Obviously, it is necessary to obtain the wood and have room to store it.
 The fuel options for domestic use are logs, wood chips or wood pellets.
 It is important to avoid burning painted wood, chipboard or other processed timber as these give off noxious gases.

 Log fires are attractive but labour intensive.
 The work required can be minimised by using the fire to heat a large quantity of water, which then supplies the heat required for the dwelling.